hinkley a month ago

 https://railsatscale.com/2025-05-14-merge-zjit/

-• tenderlove 14 hours ago
+• tenderlove a month ago

 It's not being abandoned, we're just shifting focus to evaluate a new style of compiler.
 YJIT will still get bug fixes and performance improvements.